 “The green shoots of significant, sustainable community revitalization had just become visible on the Northside when VCOM made its announcement,” Barnet says.
 “When VCOM chose the Northside, it made us pause and consider how much higher we could set the bar.
 That was very important, because there is no question that the success and future development of our City is inextricably linked to the revitalization of the Northside.”

-Eventually, a broad vision for the Northside emerged: a thriving, diverse community home to mixed-income housing, mixed-use commercial development, an innovative new curriculum and public school model at Cleveland Elementary School, and access to health and wellness programming at a new state-of-the-art T.K.
+Eventually, a broad vision for the Northside emerged: a thriving, diverse community home to mixed-income housing, mixed-use commercial development, an innovative new curriculum and public school model with Cleveland Academy of Leadership and the forthcoming Franklin School early childhood center, as well as access to health and wellness programming at a new state-of-the-art T.K.
 Gregg Community Center.

 With VCOM, the Mary Black Foundation, and the City all firmly committed to being a big part of the future of the Northside, Barnet continued convening informal discussions of stakeholders, including several community institutions with an ongoing vested interest in the area: Wofford College, Spartanburg Regional Healthcare System, Spartanburg School District 7 and the Spartanburg County Foundation.